-[Ticker] Greece opened EU-funded barbed-wire migrant camps
+[Ticker] Greece opens EU-funded barbed-wire migrant camps

 Ticker

-Greece opened EU-funded barbed-wire migrant camps
+Greece opens EU-funded barbed-wire migrant camps

 By EUobserver

-Greece has opened two new EU-funded "Closed Controlled Structures" for migrants, with barbed wire-fence and CCTV, on the islands of Kos and Leros.
+Greece has opened two new EU-funded "Closed Controlled Structures" for migrants, with barbed wire-fences and CCTV, on the islands of Kos and Leros.
 "We have finally put behind us a migration crisis that started in 2015," Greek migration minister Notis Mitarachi said Saturday.
-Meanwhile, Italy rescued 244 migrants, including 41 minors, of which one was a baby, from a boat drifting in bad weather near its Calabrian southern coastline Sunday.
+Meanwhile, Italy rescued 244 migrants, including 41 minors, of which one was a baby, from a boat drifting in bad weather near its southern coastline on Sunday.